jordantoaster/jenkins/README.md

 10. Run ``sudo cat /var/lib/jenkins/secrets/initialAdminPassword`` to get your initial Jenkins admin password inside your SSH terminal, enter the result into the 'unlock' screen of Jenkins.

-11. Install the recommended set of plugins for Jenkins.
+11. Install the recommended set of plugins for Jenkins - also install the docker plugin

+12. Navigate to ````

 Now you can create users and pipelines as required.